Romney Marsh: Literary associations

 Romney Marsh has been represented in a distinguished literary history.
 Three authors who specifically used the marsh as settings for their works were E. F. Benson, author of the Mapp and Lucia novels; Russell Thorndike, author of the Doctor Syn novels; and the children's writer Monica Edwards, author of Romney Marsh books.
 She changed the name of Rye Harbour to "Westling", Rye is renamed "Dunsford", and Winchelsea is known as "Winklesea".

 Rosemary Sutcliff's 1955 historical novel Outcast depicts Roman efforts to build the Rhee Wall and reclaim land from the sea.
 A fictitious Romney Marsh estate near Charbury is a key setting in The Eagle Has Flown (1991) by Jack Higgins, the quasi-sequel to The Eagle Has Landed.
 Both are related to World War II.
 The latter novel was adapted as a successful motion picture starring Michael Caine.

 Modern-day novelist George Chittenden captures smuggling on the Kent coast in his highly praised debut children's novel, The Boy Who Led Them (2012).
 It follows the rise and fall of a smuggling gang leader in Deal, Kent, a notorious smuggling town further down the coast.

 Many other well-known writers have been associated with the area: Henry James lived in Rye; Daphne du Maurier lived in Hythe for a few years during World War II; H. G. Wells, Joseph Conrad, Ford Madox Ford, Stephen Crane, Radclyffe Hall, Noël Coward, Edith Nesbit, Rumer Godden, Malcolm Saville, and Conrad Aiken also lived in marsh towns.
-Conrad's daughter, Joan Aiken, set her children's book, Cold Shoulder Road, in Romney Marsh.
+Aiken's daughter, Joan Aiken, set her children's book, Cold Shoulder Road, in Romney Marsh.
 Rudyard Kipling and his poem, "A Smugglers' Song", are also associated with the 18th-century Sussex smugglers.

 According to Norman Wright's book The Famous Five: Everything You Ever Wanted to Know, Rye's history inspired Enid Blyton when she wrote Five Go to Smuggler's Top.

 The 1947 British historical drama film The Loves of Joanna Godden, based on the novel by Sheila Kaye-Smith and directed by Charles Frend, is set in Romney Marsh.

 The 1963 a three-part television series entitled The Scarecrow of Romney Marsh, was produced for the Walt Disney's Wonderful World of Color TV series.
 It described the adventures of Dr. Syn.
 Parts of it were filmed at St Clement's Church in Old Romney, Romney Marsh.
 The three-part series was edited into a motion picture and released in the United Kingdom and subsequently Europe, Central America and South America.
 It debuted on American television in 1964.

 In 2023, English author K.J.
 Charles published The Secret Lives of Country Gentlemen, a historical romance set on Romney Marsh and featuring smuggling.
 This was followed by a sequel titled The Nobleman's Guide to Seducing a Scoundrel, also set on the marsh.